albassort/AlbaBuild.nvim/README.md

 ```
 1. While you are editing my_stuff.py, it will use the root .albabc.json, next to your .git.
 2. But if you are editing bash_to_test.sh, it will use the .albabc.json in its own folder, with its own keybinds.
 3. You may think dont_modify_me.c would use the .albabc specified in the folder above.
 No, it would not.
-It would use the .git configuration, as it lacks one.
+It would use the .git configuration, as it lacks one locally in its directory.

 In all cases `git rev-parse --show-toplevel` is executed to determine the root of the directory, and thus, the primary .albabc to be used.
+This is only overridden by a `.albabc.json` being in the same directory as the given buffer.

-# Json Format
+## Json Format
-## EnvVars
+### EnvVars
 EnvVars can be specified in an "env_vars" block on the root of the build commands.
 But, specifying env_vars is **not required**.
 ```json
 {